Humanitarian Action

 The program includes faculty with expertise in an array of disciplines including ethics, engineering, health, history, economics, management, and international affairs.

 Students minoring in humanitarian action have opportunities to prepare for humanitarian action through the Humanitarian Action Club which raises awareness on campus about humanitarian issues and builds strategies for responding to humanitarian crises.
-Fairfield’s club is a member of the Jesuit Universities Humanitarian Action Network (JUHAN) which encourages collaboration amongst network.
+Fairfield’s club is a member of the Jesuit Universities Humanitarian Action Network (JUHAN) which encourages collaboration amongst the Network.
 The minor also offers a semester abroad option in Athens through Global Fairfield which includes coursework and an internship in a humanitarian-related non-profit.
+In addition to the program in Greece, students can take humanitarian action elective classes as well as an internship in many of Fairfield’s other study abroad locations.

 HUAC 3980 Humanitarian Action Internship 3 Credits